 Once setup is complete, select the Create button for either the Document body, the diagrams or both.
-Just as with the Web Pages generation, you may want to create the document body content in one step and the
+Just as with the Web Pages generation, you may want to create the document body content in one step and the diagrams in another step.
+A large architecture may take a while to generate.
+Once it is complete, you can click View to launch Word to view the resulting file or start Word separately and open the document.

 NOTE: if you choose to include interface diagrams in your document it will automatically perform a Batch generation of the diagrams and insert PNG formatted graphics into the document.
+If you clicked Apply Alias on the Flow Aliases screen then only the alias name will appear.